Data sources supported in tabular models

 Supported data sources for DirectQuery models

 DirectQuery is an alternative to in-memory storage mode, routing queries to and returning results directly from backend data systems rather than storing all data inside the model (and in RAM once the model is loaded).
-Because Analysis Services has to formulate queries in the native database query syntax, a smaller subset of data sources are supported for this mode.
+Because Analysis Services has to formulate queries in the native database query syntax, a smaller subset of data sources is supported for this mode.

 |Microsoft SQL Server||2008 and later||OLE DB Provider for SQL Server, SQL Server Native Client OLE DB Provider, .NET Framework Data Provider for SQL Client|